tevaughan/units/README.md

 - charge, and
 - temperature.

-Class vnix::units::dim stores a six-bit rational exponent for each fundamental dimension, and class vnix::units::dimval associates a set of exponents with numeric value.
+Internally, units::dim stores a six-bit rational exponent for each fundamental dimension, and units::dimval associates a set of exponents with numeric value.

 However, the user need not even know about dim and dimval.
 One may write a simple program, for example, as follows: